citusdata/citus_docs/ref_arch/multi_tenant.rst

 The previous section describes a general-purpose way to scale a cluster as the number of tenants increases.
 However there's another technique that becomes important when individual tenants get especially large compared to the others.

-As the number of tenants increases, the the size of tenant data typically tends to follow a Zipfian distribution.
+As the number of tenants increases, the size of tenant data typically tends to follow a Zipfian distribution.
 This means there are a few very large tenants, and many smaller ones.
 Hosting a large tenant together with small ones on a single worker node can degrade the performance for all of them.
 Standard shard rebalancing won't prevent this mixing of tenants.

 To improve resource allocation and make guarantees of tenant QoS it is worthwhile to move large tenants to dedicated nodes.
 Citus Enterprise Edition and Citus Cloud provide the tools to do this.
 The process happens in two phases: 1) isolating the tenant’s data to a new dedicated shard, then 2) moving the shard to the desired node.